veryaustin/build-a-tron/README.md

   * [Adium] for jabber chat
   * [Google Hangouts] for hanging out with Google
   * [Skype] for using the Kleenex of video chat
-  * [Joinme] for adhoc meetings and troubleshooting sessions
+  * [Join Me] for adhoc meetings and troubleshooting sessions
+  * [Ghost App] for desktop administration & writing on the Ghost publishing platform
   * [Pocketcasts] for listing to podcasts
   * [Spotify] for jamming to music
   * [Silverlight] for watching Netflix
   * [Flash Player] because it won't die
-  * [Music Manager] for actually managing my music
-  * [Radiant Player] for a standalone player for Google Music
+  * [Flux] for turning down the blue light
   * [Kindle] for reading Kindle books
   * [GoPro Studio] for updating my GoPro
+  * [Clipgrab] for grabbing video clips
   * [VLC] for viewing almost any video format
   * [VLC Streamer] for streaming almost any video format
   * [Chrome Remote Desktop Host]: for remoting into workstations logged into chrome